nedamohamadzadeh/GitHub-ForkRoster/README.md

 **Step #1 - Create a GitHub Account**

 This assignment assumes you already have a GitHub account.
-If not, then login to **GitHub** (https://github.com) and create a free personal account.
+If you do not, then login to **GitHub** (https://github.com) and create a free personal account.
 GitHub will serve as your online storage for coding work this semester.
 I will be able to access your class-related code, provide feedback, answer your questions, and grade your assignments.
 You will also have a permanent copy of your work that you retain and control after the semester ends.

 **Step #2 - Find an Interesting Public Repository**

-Login to your GitHub account, then search for the repository ____.
+Login to your GitHub account, then search for the repository owner **KSU-GEOG-728**.

 **Step #3 - Start GitHub Desktop**